Cambusta/Arma3-SSPSL/README.md

 Alternatively, if you want to make use of `-PresetName` and `-NoKeyCopying` parameters, run `.\scripts\launch.ps1` file.

 ## Presets
 Presets are simple text files placed into `.\presets\` folder.
 Presets contain names of the mods from Arma 3's `!Workshop` folder, without the `@` sign.
-Only one mod per line is allowed.
-For convenience, individual mods can be disabled from loading by putting the `#` sign in front of their names.
+Only one mod per line is allowed, empty lines are ignored.
+Use `$` at the beginning of a line to indicate that a mod is server-side and `#` for comments or disabling mods.

 See `.\presets\CUP.txt` for an example of a preset.